MRLintern/Automation_Administration/CPP_Project_Clean-Up_Compilation/README.md

 ### C++ Project Clean-Up and Compilation

-Note: Please refer to the `testing` folder where the application was tested to ensure the folder name was changed and json metadata file was generated.
+Note: Please refer to the `testing` folder where the application was tested to ensure the folder name was changed and a json metadata file was generated.

 ### Introduction